reconhub/learn/content/post/practical-stegen.md

 ## 26.37778 26.92568
 ```

-Here we illustrate that further arguments to the function can be passed
+Here we illustrate that further arguments to the function `mean()` can
-as extra arguments; here, `na.rm = TRUE` means “ignore missing data”.
+be passed on; here, `na.rm = TRUE` means “ignore missing data”.

 </details>